strongio/nestcam/README.md

 ```

 ### Label Data, Train, and Deploy
 This is all done in LandingLens.
-Visit `https://support.landing.ai/` for more information.
+Visit [LandingAI Support](https://support.landing.ai/) for more information.

 ### Inference
 Once a model is deployed you'll want to update your LandingLens environment variables: